pknipp/pickup-sports-games/README.md

 [go to next section ("Base-2 encoding and decoding of Reservation willingnesses")](#base-2-encoding-and-decoding-of-reservation-willingnesses)

 The API's main purpose in our project is to enable the User to know the travel time between his/her address and that of a particular Event.
 For instance when the User views all of the Events for which he/she may make a Reservation, that table may be sorted by the values in that column, as is the case in the screenshot of the "Home" component below.
-(Note that this screenshot also shows an activated "Tooltip" indicating the Nicknames of the 10 Users who have made Reservations for this Event.)
+(Note that this screenshot also shows an activated "Tooltip" indicating the Nicknames of the 9 Users who have made Reservations for the Tallahassee bolleyball game.)

 ![Home](assets/Home.png)